 A Connecticut woman said that she barely had enough money to pay carbon credits to cover her family's breathing.
 "I'm expected to buy four PS4s for Christmas!
 I don't know of where to find that many, let alone the money to pay for them.
 Although no one expects me to buy anything every Christmas, I want to keep my kids happy, even when there's no hope of making financial ends or waistlines meet."

 Meanwhile, Pittsburghers tempered their expectations about being able to stock their fridges for the holidays.
 "It's two days before Thanksgiving, and I can't believe this clubhouse already has no ketchup!" said Andrew Bailey, a local blogger.
 When asked wherefore, "Someone brought chicken!"
-He later added, "I'm not concerned over people loosing jobs over this, since no one has jobs these days.
+He later added, "I'm not concerned over people losing jobs over this, since no one has jobs these days.
 Nothing is made here anymore.
 Did you know they even outsourced all of our chopstick manufacturing to China?
 Those bastards!"

 News from overseas paints a brighter picture.
 English pundits continued to make bad puns amid rising oil prices.
 Recent rumors say foreign investors are looking to dump their Dollars for Yen.
 This will pump more money into the American economy, further driving down the cost of a Dollar and bringing recovery.
 Analysts say this will take decades, but it is expected to arrive in time for a Merry Christmas.